mavryk-network/testnets/atlasnet-about.markdown

 ### Install the software

-⚠️  If you already have an existing Tezos installation, do not forget to backup and delete your `~/.tezos-node` and `~/.tezos-client`.
+⚠️  If you already have an existing Mavryk installation, do not forget to backup and delete your `~/.mavryk-node` and `~/.mavryk-client`.